 In May 2020, the IRS released proposed updates to the rules for group exemptions.
-To keep you updated, read the full article on our website: Click here for the full story.
 It’s important to understand these are currently only proposed changes.

 We will continue to monitor this issue and pass along any important developments.
 In the meantime, we are here to help you.
 Please contact us via firstname.lastname@example.org if you have any questions.